gpapat26/automation/README.md

 # automation
-Automation with Cucumber-Java and Jenkins Integration
+Parallel automation with Cucumber-JVM and Jenkins Integration Create 5 Scenarios that proove to run in parallel